Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-edge-proxy.md

 Default: `true`.

-Setting this to False will mean that the health check returns a 200 response with `{"status": "ok", ...}` if the time at which the edge proxy was last updated is earlier than the allowed threshold.
+Setting this to False will mean that the health check returns a 200 response if the time at which the edge proxy was last updated is earlier than the allowed threshold.
 Usually this is helpful in environments where you want the Edge Proxy to continue to serve traffic in the case where the Flagsmith API is offline.

 #### `health_check.grace_period_seconds`